InfernoDigital/RoboHands-UnityXR/README.md

 A Hand Model for this package was created by 3DMaesen on Sketchfab!
 Follow Maesen and check out more cool models here - https://sketchfab.com/bumstrum

+A Hand Model for this package was created by DudleyLong on Sketchfab!
+Follow Dudley and check out more cool models here - https://skfb.ly/6TOME

 Thanks to Valem for creating the tutorial helping to teach me and many others how to code for VR in Unity.
 I used what I learned from his videos to expand into this package. :D